WPDevelopers/notificationx/README.txt

 = Do I need coding skills to use NotificationX? =

 Not at all!
-NotificationX has a simple and super user-friendly setup wizard to help you configure the notification without any need for code intervention.
+NotificationX has simple and super user-friendly setup wizard to help you configure the notification without any need of code intervention.

 = Can I use NotificationX on non eCommerce websites?

-Yes, NotificationX can be used to display comment activity, promotional announcements and more which can be used on any website.
+Yes, NotificationX can be used to display comment activity, promotional announcements and more which can be use on any website.

 = Do I need to edit my current WordPress theme?